patternfly/patternfly-org/packages/v4/patternfly-docs/content/design-guidelines/components/about-modal/about-modal.md

 ## Usage
 Use an about modal to provide information about a product including the product name, logo, version numbers, and any appropriate legal text.

+## Behavior
+About modals are clicked into through a users interaction with a button, link, or icon component.
+When the modal is launched, the user can only see content inside it, until clicking the close button.

 **Accessing the about modal**